gilcrest/diygoapi/README.md

 err := errs.E(errors.New("seems we have an error here"))
 ```

-## 1/3/2021 - README under construction
+## 4/7/2021 - README under construction

-I have taken out the remainder of the documentation for now until I complete my next goal of adding more tests to just about everything.
-I think adding tests will likely further shape the structure and program flow that I'm going to wait until I've completed that exercise to complete this README.
+I have finally finished adding all tests and refactoring as a result.
+I will be making a lot of progress on this README shortly.